How to Become a Teacher in Michigan

 Do you prefer teaching the alphabet or trigonometry?
 Would you rather tie shoes or fill out reference letters?
 Do young teenagers bring out the best in you?
 You must decide which areas and what grade levels are the best fit for you.
 This is a personal decision that should be made based on your preferences and talents.
 The Michigan Department of Education's website could help you make a decision as they have information on educators and schools in the state.

-Complete Your Education Requirements for Teaching in Michigan
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Michigan

-Michigan requires a minimum of a Bachelor's Degree in order to become a teacher.
+Michigan requires a minimum of a bachelor's in education to become a teacher.
 In addition, prospective educators must complete a teacher preparation program.
 The college or university in which you complete your education must be accredited.

 The majority of accredited programs are blended or joint programs.
 This means that, upon completion of required exams, you receive a teaching certificate in conjunction with the Bachelor's Degree.
 This is the type of program that the majority of teachers, who know from early on that they want to teach, will complete.
 If you already have a Bachelor's Degree, see the Alternative Teacher Certification in Michigan section below.